Rent cap: private landlord guidance

 For students living in college or university accommodation, please see Deciding where to live - Student Information Scotland.

 The costs crisis is affecting everyone but it especially exacerbates existing social and economic pressures faced by those living in a rented home, making them more vulnerable as a whole.
 The First Minister's speech to Parliament for the Programme for Government on 6 September 2022, made it clear that we need to take temporary, emergency action to address these pressures, which are expected to be particularly acute in the winter given the rise in fuel use and costs during this period.
 The Cost of Living (Tenant Protection) (Scotland) Act 2022 was passed by the Scottish Parliament on 6 October 2022, and came into force on 28 October 2022.

 Why emergency temporary action is needed

 Rented households are more likely to have lower household incomes, higher levels of poverty and to be financially vulnerable.
 Evidence shows that 40% of private rented households in Scotland are estimated to be financially vulnerable, with savings which would cover less than one month of income at the poverty line, compared to 24% of households buying with a mortgage and 9% of households owning outright.
-For social rented households 63% are estimated to be financially vulnerable and that is why we are taking temporary, emergency action on these rents too.
+Further updated economic analysis on the impact of the ongoing cost of living crisis can be found in the first report to Parliament on the emergency act.

 Tenants should continue to pay their rent during this time.
 Landlords can direct anyone who is struggling to pay their rent, or worried about paying their rent in the future, to sources of help for people who are experiencing financial difficulties.